Cyrano71/FullNode-Bitcoin/README.md

 ## MyWork

-Implementation of a BlockChain Minor Node, and a Complete Fake Client Wallet :
+Implementation of a BlockChain Miner Node, and a Complete Fake Client Wallet :
 - Creation of Private and Public Key
 - Creation Script
 - Build a complete Transaction